KarenUllrich/Tutorial_BayesianCompressionForDL/README.md

                 KLD += layer.kl_divergence()
             return KLD
 ```
-The only addional effort is to define a KL-divergence.
-Which is of need for the optimisation of the variational lower bound
+The only additional effort is to include the KL-divergence in the objective.
+This is necessary if we want to the optimize the variational lower bound that leads to sparse solutions:
 ```python
 N = 60000.
 discrimination_loss = nn.functional.cross_entropy